 Coloboma comes from the Greek word koloboma, meaning curtailed.
 It is used to describe a developmental defect of the eye occurring at embryonic stage.
 It can involve one or more ocular structures, including the cornea, iris, ciliary body, lens, retina, choroid and optic disc.
 It most commonly involves the inferonasal quadrant of the eye, and can be unilateral or bilateral, and is often associated with microphthalmia.

 Congenital coloboma can occur as an isolated condition or as part of a number of different syndromes involving neurological, craniofacial and systemic developmental defects.

 Visual prognosis varies according to the severity and site of the ocular malformation.
 Coloboma is an important cause of childhood visual impairment and blindness.

 The eye develops in the embryo, from the optic cup and optic fissure.
-The optic fissure fuses at 5-7 weeks' development.
-Failure of this fusion leads to a gap in ocular tissue known as a coloboma, typically located in the inferonasal quadrant of the eye.
+The optic fissure fuses at 5-7 weeks of development.
+Failure of this fusion leads to a gap in ocular tissue, known as a coloboma, typically located in the inferonasal quadrant of the eye.
 Colobomata also occur in other quadrants of the eye, but the embryological basis of these colobomata is unknown, and they are sometimes termed 'atypical'.

 There may be genetic and/or environmental factors involved in causation.
-Genetic factors are clearly involved in some cases, where there is a Mendelian pattern of inheritance or a chromosomal abnormality.
+Genetic factors are sometimes clear, where there is a Mendelian pattern of inheritance or a chromosomal abnormality.
 In other cases, the inheritance pattern is less clear, but genetic factors are likely.
 There are recognised gene mutations involved in the heritable forms of coloboma, microphthalmia and anophthalmia.